Lauren Haughey

 is a multidisciplinary visual artist, writer and event organiser based in Dublin.

-She values magic and mythos, and engages with the inexplicable and illusory as a way of understanding the present world, and generating imaginations of new worlds to come.
+Her practice is concerned with exploring our present historical moment; a time of increasing techno-cultural acceleration and profound alienation and disembodiment.
+She values magic and mythos, and engages in post-production: rearranging and recasting readymades, narrativizing existing forms, as a way of understanding the present world, and generating imaginations of new worlds to come.

 Selected works